jscad/OpenJSCAD.org/packages/jscad-desktop/README.md

   just toggle the 'Experimental geometry caching:' setting in the options panel (turned off by default) be warned however that a lot of the official examples etc will not work with this out of the box

+### translations

+This version of Jscad has support for multiple languages (as in text for the UI, not programming languages):
+- English
+- German
+- French

+you can find the language files in the **locales** folder
+* Language will default to your system's locale
+* feel free to add pull requests if you see issues with the current translations or if you want to add translations for another one !
+* in the near future this will also be available for the non-desktop versions!

 pre-alpha, expect bugs!